Menstrual Cycle Phases and Moods: How All 4 Feel

 Menstrual cycle phases and moods, at a glance

 The whole map on one screen, so you can screenshot it and stop second-guessing your own week.
+For the mood-specific version, the full menstrual cycle mood swings chart pairs each phase with the hormone behind the feeling.

 Menstrual cycle phases FAQ